-macOS comes with Emacs-style shortcuts by default.1 For example:
+macOS comes with system-wide Emacs-style shortcuts by default.1 For example:

 Control-B: Move one character backward.